istio/istio/DUAL_STACK.md

 > Note: For environment variable PILOT_USE_ENDPOINT_SLICE, it will be true by default for some kubernetes version, such as 1.21+.

+## Who are using the feature
+- **Ecloud**

+  As China Mobile's strategic platform, [Ecloud](https://ecloud.10086.cn/home/) is currently the fastest-growing public cloud in China.
+  As a mainstream project of service mesh, Istio has been widely used by public cloud products in Ecloud for canary release, network resilience and observability.

 ## Others